 I recently had the pleasure of speaking at Inbound Marketing-Dagen which took place in Oslo, Norway.
-The event was organised by HubSpot partner agency, MarkedsPartner and I gave a talk on how to plan sales and marketing.
+The event was organised by HubSpot partner agency, MarkedsPartner and I gave a talk on how to plan for sales and marketing success.

 It’s always fascinating to visit another country and learn more about its marketing industry, practitioners and clients.
 I discovered a lot and now have a deeper appreciation of the great work agency partners do, and how HubSpot can support them to drive further growth.
 I hope the audience found my talk interesting, and more importantly learnt something - judging by the number of conversations I had with attendees during the lunch, this was certainly the case.